A lumbar strain is an injury to the lower back. This results in damaged tendons and muscles that spasm and feel sore.

 When should I call my healthcare provider?

-You feel pain in a new area of your back.
+Pain in a new area of your back

-You notice that the pain isn’t decreasing after more than a week.
+The pain isn’t decreasing after more than a week

-Pain that is accompanied by fever, weakness in the leg, or loss of control of the bladder or bowels
+Pain that is accompanied by fever or chills, leg weakness, or loss of control of the bladder or bowels.

 Living with lumbar strain